-An NFF (No Fault Found) and NTF (No Trouble Found) is a device that has passed basic functionality testing and works as designed.
+An NFF (No Fault Found) and NTF (No Trouble Found) is a condition where a device has passed basic functionality testing and works as designed.
 A standard best practice should be followed when trouble is not found or cannot be replicated.